United States Coast Guard Auxiliary: Qualification badges

-Qualification Badges of the United States Coast Guard Auxiliary are approved and issued by the United States Coast Guard's DIRAUX to auxiliarists who achieve certain qualifications while serving in the United States Coast Guard Auxiliary.
-Auxiliarists may wear qualification badges/insignia earned during prior military service but must do so in accordance with Coast Guard uniform standards (i.e., only two such badges may be worn on service uniforms and one on ODU's).
-Listed below are the qualification badges awarded by the Coast Guard to Auxiliarists:
+Qualification Badges of the United States Coast Guard Auxiliary are sanctioned and distributed by the United States Coast Guard's DIRAUX.
+These badges are awarded to auxiliarists who attain specific qualifications during their tenure in the United States Coast Guard Auxiliary.
+While Auxiliarists have the permission to display qualification badges or insignia obtained from their previous military service, they must adhere to the uniform standards set by the Coast Guard.
+Specifically, only two such badges are permitted on service uniforms, and just one on Operational Dress Uniforms (ODU's).
+The following are the qualification badges that the Coast Guard bestows upon Auxiliarists:

 Qualification insignia

 Service identification badges

 All auxiliarists currently on the National Staff may wear the National Staff Badge.
 Auxiliarists who volunteer in recruiting offices and satisfy certain requirements may be authorized to wear the Coast Guard Recruiting Badge.
 Auxiliarists who meet the requirements of the Academy Admissions Partner Program and are approved by the Superintendent of the United States Coast Guard Academy may also be entitled to wear the Coast Guard Academy Admissions Recruiting Badge.